GautamDeepak/EMM/EMM_Prac_06.md

 ### Objective

-The objective of this tutorial is to develop the skills for assessing change in vegetation condition over time.
+The objective of this tutorial is to develop the skills for assessing change in vegetation conditions over time.
 How do we know if an ecosystem is stressed or has been disturbed?
 Quantifying changes and attributing causality can be challenging - particularly in ecosystems that have large degrees of intra-annual variability.

 One approach we have at our disposal is to compare attributes from recent years to those from a baseline period.
-In this Prac, we will explore anomalies in vegetation condition (measured in terms of EVI) to determine if the vegetation stress is increasing or decreasing over time.
-Using this technique, you can explore anomalies in any other variables such as rainfall, temperature, vegetation health, and etc.
+In this Prac, we will explore anomalies in vegetation conditions (measured in terms of EVI) to determine if the vegetation stress is increasing or decreasing over time.
+Using this technique, you can explore anomalies in any other variables such as rainfall, temperature, vegetation health, etc.

 ---------------------------------------------------
 ## 1. Getting to know MODIS and EVI.